NREL's Home Energy Management System—foresee

 As a secure home automation system, foresee™ coordinates the operation of connected appliances, home batteries, and rooftop solar, satisfying homeowner values and preferences along with utility grid needs.

-NREL's software uses algorithms that learn each home, and its occupants' schedules and patterns, so foresee predict future energy consumption in homes.
+NREL's software uses algorithms that learn each home, and its occupants' schedules and patterns, so foresee can predict future energy consumption in homes.
 Thus, foresee enables highly accurate predictions of comfort needs, energy costs, environmental impacts, and grid service availability by leveraging machine-learning algorithms, advanced data analytics, and physics-based modeling and simulation to derive data-driven appliance models and usage patterns.

 Recent results indicate foresee can provide homeowners between 5% and 12% whole-home energy cost savings while delivering a balance of comfort, convenience, and grid benefits.
 If foresee were used in every U.S. home, at least 5% of residential energy could be saved every day, or more than 1 quadrillion British thermal units (Btu) of primary energy each year, which equates to about $10 billion in energy bill savings.
 This is roughly equivalent to saving all the energy used by every household in Alaska, Delaware, Hawaii, Idaho, Maine, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming combined.